Jumpshare

-Jumpshare is a visual communication platform that combines file sharing, screenshot capture, and screen recording in one app.
-It is available on Windows, MacOS, iOS, and Web app.
-Jumpshare uses a freemium business model: free accounts are offered with limited storage, while a paid subscription is available with expanded storage and sharing options.
+Jumpshare is a visual communication platform that offers file sharing, screen recording, screenshot capture and annotation, GIF creation, and other collaborative tools in a single app.
+It is available on Windows, macOS, iOS, and as a Web app.
+Jumpshare uses a freemium business model, providing free accounts with limited features and a paid subscription that includes unlimited recording time, access to Jumpshare AI, and advanced features such as captions and transcriptions, call-to-action buttons, video and audio editing, enhanced sharing options, password protection, analytics, and custom branding.

 History

 The company was founded by Ghaus Iftikhar in October 2011.
 Initially, Jumpshare allowed guest users to upload and share files; signing up was later made mandatory.
 Jumpshare expanded the offering by introducing screenshot capture and video recording tools on August 19, 2015.